-When used twice daily, the best electric toothbrushes can remove higher levels of plaque than a manual toothbrush, as well as teasing out any food or debris that might be trapped between your teeth and gums.
+When used twice daily, the best electric toothbrushes can remove higher levels of plaque than a manual toothbrush and tease out any food or debris that might be trapped between your teeth and gums.
 This can help them to stay healthier while you’re in-between visits to the dentist.

 Modern electric toothbrushes also have multiple cleaning modes that range from a deep clean to tongue cleansing.
 In addition to removing plaque, the best electric toothbrushes clean between your teeth and under the gumline.
 Whitening modes are common, too.